thatsOven/opal-lang/README.md

 # opal
 opal is a WIP transcompiled programming language based on Python.
+NOTE: It doesn't work perfectly, it still has some problems.
 # Compiler usage
 [ ] = optional
 * To compile to a `.py` file: `opalc.py pycompile input_file [output_file]`